PascalBod/embedded-systems-for-ML/practice-sessions/12-Shared-structure-bug/README.md

-# Exercise 12 - Shared structure bug
+# Practice session 12 - Shared structure bug

-## Purpose of the exercise
+## Purpose of the practice session

 Demonstrate a "strange" behavior when three tasks share some global variables.